• Skip to primary navigation

 • Ladle into sterilized jars.

-• The amount of water is also not very important if you have fewer berries use slightly less water, if you have more, then use slightly more water.
+The amount of water is also not very important.
+If you have fewer berries, use slightly less water; if you have more, use slightly more water.
 You need enough water to cover the bottom of the pot.

-• When making jam or jelly I always make the jelly test, usually by dropping a little jam on a cold plate to see if the mixture sets.
-I let it on the plate for 1 minute or so, then nudge it with the finger.
+When making jam or jelly, I always do theย jelly test, usually by dropping a little jam on a cold plate to see if the mixture sets.
+I let it on the plate for one minute or so, then nudge it with my finger.
 If the jam wrinkles, it is done.
 If it is still liquid, you can give it one more minute, then check again.

-• While you do the checking, always remove the pot from the heat source, so that you don't overcook the jam.
+While you do the checking, always remove the pot from the heat source so that the jam doesn't overcook.

-• If you are unsure, you can still make the test.
+If you are unsure, you can still take the test.

 More easy jam recipes